Corporate Vision® Case Study: A tech start-up called Star Wars

 How a young maverick, independent director-producer-screenwriter-entrepreneur, George Lucas, invested in his own star-ups, with zero venture capital, to invent new technologies and realise his vision.

-Nicolas De Santis, CEO of Corporate Vision, explains in this strategy case study how a powerful creative vision mixed with pure entrepreneurship, led George Lucas to create Lucasfilm, Industrial Light and Magic (ILM), and incubate companies like Pixar.
-By doing so he develop new core technology competences, to change the entertainment industry forever.
+In this case study, we explain how a powerful creative vision mixed with pure entrepreneurship led George Lucas to create Lucasfilm, Industrial Light and Magic (ILM), and incubate companies like Pixar.
+By doing so, he developed new core technology competences, that changed the entertainment industry forever.
 To illustrate this case study, we use the four areas of our Corporate Vision® System model (1.
 Strategic Visioning, 2.
 Brand & Communications, 3.
 Business Model Innovation and 4.
 Cultural Alignment).

 STAR WARS, the beginnings of an intergalactic idea that became the best deal in Hollywood history.